tremor-rs/tremor-www/src/pages/rfcs/rfcs.md

 associated issue can be assigned a priority via the triage process that the team uses for all issues in the Rust repository.

 The author of an RFC is not obligated to implement it.
-Of course, the RFC author (like any other developer) is welcome to post an implementation for review after the RFC has been accepted.
+That said, the RFC author (like any other developer) is welcome to post an implementation for review after the RFC has been accepted.